acheeseye/ai-playing-checkers/README.md

 - [x] Determine file storage structure.
 - [ ] Testing (hand examine games played & test children in Gaussian curve).

+# IMPORTANT

+- g++ compliant files added in `g++_timing_exes`.
+If the executables do not work for you, I have instructions also in that directory if you need it.

 # Task List

 - [x] Apply board evaluation function to mini-max/alpha-beta.